openstreetmap/iD/CONTRIBUTING.md

 Documentation is maintained as a series of [Markdown](http://daringfireball.net/projects/markdown/) documents in [core.yaml](/data/core.yaml).
-The documentation is in the `help` section (currently starting at line 258).
+The documentation is in the `help` section.
 The first line of each new section of documentation should be of the form

 ```markdown